MarynaDanets/grocery_store_sales_analysis_with_Python/README.md

 - **Data Manipulation with Pandas:** Efficient handling of data tasks, including filtering, grouping, summarizing, and cleaning, using the powerful Pandas library.
 - **Data Visualization:** Utilization of Matplotlib and Seaborn to create informative visualizations that highlight important sales trends and customer behavior.
 - **Insights & Conclusions:** In-depth analysis leading to actionable insights, including an understanding of customer lifetime value, sales performance, and demographic trends.
 - **Tableau Reporting:** Creation of an interactive report in Tableau, offering a visual summary of the key findings.
+[Link](https://public.tableau.com/app/profile/maryna.danets/viz/ProfitMargin_17212539303290/ProfitMargin) to view more on Tableau Public.

 ## Project Description: